RZhang05/Mr-Benum-Questions/string-manipulation/3. Hard/Question 3: Cryptography.md

         String str = sc.next();

         // encode data using BASE64
-        String encoded = <Using DatatypeConverter's printBase64Binary method, encode "str" as an array of bytes>
+        //String encoded = <Using DatatypeConverter's printBase64Binary method, encode "str" as an array of bytes>
         System.out.println("encoded value is \t" + encoded);

         // Decode data
-        String decoded = new String(<DatatypeConverter's parseBase64Binary method with the encoded value as the passed argument>)
+        //String decoded = new String(<DatatypeConverter's parseBase64Binary method with the encoded value as the passed argument>)
         System.out.println("decoded value is \t" + decoded);

     }